Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/partners/2-certification/available-certifications/sis-v5/test-scenarios/student-school-association-scenarios.md

   student enrollment in the education organization changes, or at the end of a school year.
 Rather, the association should be thought of as a core part of the student record, but scoped to the education organization.
+* A student must have an association with a Calendar and the association should not be deleted, only updated.

 | Resource                  | Property Name                | Is Collection | Data Type                    | Required | Scenario 1: POST                       | Scenario 2: POST                       | Scenario 3: PUT                        | Scenario 4: PUT                        | Scenario 4: PUT                        |
 | ------------------------- | ---------------------------- | ------------- | ---------------------------- | -------- | -------------------------------------- | -------------------------------------- | -------------------------------------- | -------------------------------------- | -------------------------------------- |